International Institute for Nanotechnology

 Research should be open to more students.

 The program is especially interested in bringing in students from underrepresented groups and students who may not otherwise choose research during their first year.
+No previous lab experience or background in chemistry research is required.

 How the program works